 On weekends you can find her hiking in the forest with her pup or curled up with a pot of tea and a good book.

-Alisha Moolla is CapU’s creative manager, and a multi-disciplinary professional working at the intersection of creativity and strategy.
+Alisha Moolla is CapU’s director of marketing & digital experience, and a multi-disciplinary professional working at the intersection of creativity and strategy.

 Alisha greatly enjoys leading cross-functional teams, building meaningful relationships with collaborators, creating work that meets business goals, and engaging with diverse audiences.
-In her spare time, she can be found exploring B.C. with her husband and two daughters and slowly renovating their East Vancouver home.
+In her spare time, she can be found exploring B.C. with her husband and two daughters.

 Linda Munro is a senior communications officer at CapU, focusing on media relations and external communications.
 With initial plans of joining the foreign service and becoming an ambassador, she completed a bachelor’s degree in geography and political science at Queen’s University.
 However, this education shifted her attention to community development and urban planning.